SzymonKwiecinski/Weight_calculator/README.md

 * CI - Git Actions

 ## BIG PICTURE
-Because in the fastener industry every company use your own units system.
-Some of them uses only price for 1 kilo other price for 100 pieces.
-This program was created to meet this demand.
-Now the office employee can easly and fast compare many offers from diffrent company.
+In the fastener industry, each company use its own unit system.
+Sometimes we received price for 100 pieces, sometimes for 1 kilogram etc. This program was created to solve this problem.
+Now the office employees can easily and fast compare many offers from a different company.

 ## Instruction
   1. git init